Smart Traps: An Introduction

 So, What is the BG-Counter?

 The BG-Counter is a key component of an innovative and autonomous mosquito trap station, or basically a smart mosquito trap.
+The BG-Counter is fixed on top of the BG-Sentinel or orur new BG-Pro trap.
 It is an electronic device with “magical” software that differentiates mosquitoes from other insects, counts them, and wirelessly transmits the results to a cloud server.
 Via a web application the mosquito traps can be remotely managed and live data can be received giving new insights into daily activity patterns, adult density indices, population dynamics and effectiveness of various mosquito control activities.
 The BG-Counter enables real-time measurements as well as prediction models and historical analysis of infested areas allowing vector control professionals to establish surveillance programs with unprecedented data density and accuracy, overcoming labor constraints associated with manual inspection and replacing the Human Landing Catch surveillance method.

 Future Perspectives of Smart Mosquito Traps